jreisinger/docs/data/notes/cloud/aws/glossary.md

 # EC2 (Elastic Compute Cloud)

-* core part of AWS
-* launched in 2006
+* core part of AWS, launched in 2006
 * rent computing resources by the hour in the form of VMs aka instances
 * idea from 1960s
-* main advantage - cost savings due to flexibility, ex. instances can be launched/terminated based on the traffic levels
 * AMI (Amazon Machine Image) - an image of a configured instance

 # Edge locations